Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/tasks-faq.md

 -	sub-tasks separately;
 -	any tasks if you are a *viewer* of the workspace or sub-workspace, from or to which you want to move a task.

+### How can I move tasks lists?

+You can move a full tasks list from one workspace to another.
+The destination workspaces need to be under the same parent workspace.
+You can also move a tasks list from a parent workspace to one of its sub-workspaces.

+To move a tasks list, select its overflow menu > *Move to Workspace* > a destination workspace > *Move*.

+Now, you can use the tasks list in its new workspace.

 ### How can I add attachments?

 The ability to add **Attachments** ensures that Slingshot captures all the relevant information for your tasks and subtasks.